0xGIDHUB/Knowda/README.md

 ```

 > [!NOTE]
-> To learn more about about the smart contract, check out the validator script which contains a lot of helpful comments [here](https://github.com/0xGIDHUB/Knowda/blob/main/smart-contract/validators/knowda.ak).
+> To learn more about about the smart contract, check out the validator script which contains a lot of helpful comments [here](https://github.com/0xGIDHUB/Knowda/blob/main/smart-contract/validators/knowda.ak).<br/>
+> Also, check out the mesh.js integration of the validator [here](https://github.com/0xGIDHUB/Knowda/tree/main/frontend/src/offchain).

 ## Documentation